 8. Dirty AC Return Filters

 One of the first things a homeowner should do when noticing a noticeably hotter room than the others is to check the AC filter in that particular room.
 If the AC filter is filthy and that particular room is exposed to pets, pollen, and indoor smoking then chances are this is the reason why the area is warmer compared to the rest of the house.
 Replace the filters religiously so that the room’s temperature will be consistent with the rest of the home, and at the same time keep the AC from getting unnecessarily strained.
 When AC systems are strained it also uses up more energy than needed, pushing utility bills higher.
-Dirty AC Filters could cause a clog in your system and also be a reason for why is my ac not blowing cold air.
+Dirty AC Filters could cause a clog in your system and also be a reason for https://reliablestandard.com/ac-not-blowing-cold-air-6-reasons/

 Schedule an AC inspection for consistent temperatures throughout the house